j-c4/allchildrenmatter/README.md

 ## How it works

 You are presented with simple programming questions, one at a time.
 If you get it right you go on to the next one, otherwise you have to try again from the beginning (children also need to learn about frustration).
-In case you need to leave the game halfway through you can always go back to the question you were by inserting the username and password you used.
+In case you need to leave the game halfway through, you can always go back to the question you were by inserting the username and password you used.

 ## Development